saltyorg/docs/docs/reference/guides/rclone-remote-dropbox.md

     y/e/d> y
     ```

-15. repeat steps 2-14 with your second App ID/App Secret, if you have one.
+15. repeat steps 2-14 with your second App ID/App Secret, if you have one, which again is a totally optional thing that you may not want to do.
 Give this one an appropriate name like `dropbox-upload`.
 Letters are free, don't be stingy with them.

 16. To exit, type `q` and press <kbd class="platform-all">Enter</kbd>.